TechneWare/SmarterMail.Cli/README.md

   ]
 ```
 The above startup script does the following:
-- Schedules the `docmany` command to run every 70 seconds, and document up to `4` IPs on the block list using Virus Total data
+- Schedules the `docmany` command to run every 70 seconds and document up to `4` IPs on the block list using Virus Total data
 - Schedules the `make` command to run every 10 minutes, generating the `commit_bans.txt` script
 - `Wait` 5 seconds so that the `run` command will always run 5 seconds after the `make` command
 - Schedules the `run` command to run every 10 minutes and execute the script `commit_bans.txt`